-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy

-Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to increase customer value.
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understano Difficulty: 2 Medium Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to increase customer value.

-126. A product that is in a high-growth market but has a low market share would be classified as
+118. A product that is in a high-growth market but has a low market share would be classified as a

 on the BCG matrix.

-A. latent
+A. ladder

 B. dog

 C. cash cow

 D. star

 E. question mark

-This is the definition of a question mark.
-If the product is infused with resources, it has the

-potential to become a star.
+This is the definition of a question mark .
+If the product is infused with resources, it has the potential to become a star.

-AACSB: Analytic

-Accessibility: Keyboard Navigation

-Blooms: Remember

-Difficulty: 1 Easy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy

 Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.

-Topic: The Marketing Plan
+Topic: The BCG Matrix

 Essay Questions

-127. Of what use is a sustainable competitive advantage to a firm?
+119. Of what use is a sustainable competitive advantage to a firm?

 Establishing a sustainable competitive advantage makes it hard for competitors to enter a market or attract a firm's customers.
 The advantage should be difficult to copy and should be something that can be maintained over time.

-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Define a marketing strategy.
-Topic: What is a Marketing Strategy?
+AACSB: Analytical Thinking Blooms: Understana Difficulty: 2 Medium

+Learning Objective: 02-01 Define a marketing strategy.
+Topic: Developing a Sustainable Competitive Advantage

-128. The text states, "Viewing customers with a lifetime value perspective, rather than on a transaction-by-transaction basis, is the key to modern customer retention programs."
+120. The text states, "Viewing customers with a lifetime value perspective, rather than on a transaction-by-transaction basis, is key to modern customer retention programs."
 Create an example demonstrating a lifetime value perspective.
 Why is customer retention almost always a profitable marketing strategy?

-Answers to the first part will vary but should demonstrate how much business a customer brings in over a lifetime.
-For example, a customer spending \$4.00 at Starbucks, five days per week, for 20 years equals \$20,800.
+Answers to the first part will vary, but should demonstrate how much business a customer brings in over a lifetime.
+For example, a customer spending \$4 at Starbucks, five days per week, for 20 years equals \$20,800.
 Customer retention is profitable because it costs more to get new customers than to retain existing ones.

-AACSB: Analytic Blooms: Apply Difficulty: 3 Haro Learning Objective: 02-01 Define a marketing strategy.
-Topic: What is a Marketing Strategy?
-129. Although most people do not have a personal marketing plan, when would one be appropriate?
+121. Although most people do not have a personal marketing plan, when would one be appropriate?

-Students might reflect on their own personal circumstances, but three plausible responses include the choice and process they used to select the college or university, a potential marriage, and pursuing a job.
+Students might reflect on their own personal circumstances, but three plausible responses include the choice and process they used to select a college or university, a potential marriage, and a job.

-130. One of the benefits of taking marketing courses is the opportunity to apply marketing concepts to marketing yourself.
+AACSB: Reflective Thinking Blooms: Apply Difficulty: 3 Haro Learning Objective: 02-01 Define a marketing strategy.
+Topic: Strategic Marketing Planning 122.
+One of the benefits of taking marketing courses is the opportunity to apply marketing concepts to marketing yourself.
 When selling yourself, you are a product including all the skills, aptitudes, and attitudes you bring to the market.
 What is a sustainable competitive advantage?
 What can you do to give yourself a sustainable competitive advantage in the marketplace?

 A sustainable competitive advantage is something you can persistently do better than the competition.
-Skills including statistical analysis, ability to use technology, communication, and accounting, etc., are all important and valuable.
+Skills including statistical analysis, ability to use technology, communication, and accounting are all important and valuable.
 Aptitudes including rational thinking and problem solving are lifelong abilities that can benefit any organization.
-Attitudes such as persistence, a sense of humor, and teamwork, are valuable in any business environment.
-But, as best-selling author Steven Covey suggests, we must always "sharpen the saw," meaning continually grow and learn to be successful and maintain a sustainable competitive advantage.
+Attitudes such as persistence, a sense of humor, and teamwork are valuable in any business environment.
+But, as best-selling author Stephen Covey suggests, we must always "sharpen the saw," meaning continually grow and learn in order to be successful and maintain a sustainable competitive advantage.